natyusha/ShokoRelay.bundle/README.md

 - Will apply ratings like 'TV-14' or 'TV-Y' to series and movie entries (if the corresponding anidb tags are present)
 - Allows the user to configure what language they want for episode titles
 - Will use TheTVDB descriptions and episode titles if AniDB is missing that information
+- Will replace ambiguous AniDB episode titles with the series title
 - Allows movies and series to be in the same library at once
 - Allows multi season shows matched on TheTVDB to be merged into a single entry
 - Support for files which contain more than one episode